joaomcm/Optimized-UV-Disinfection/README.md

 * Licensed under the “Non-exclusive Research Use License” (the "License");

-* The License is included in the distribution as License.txt file.
+* The License is included in the distribution as LICENSE.txt file.

 * See the License for the specific language governing permissions and imitations under the License.